-A customer can create a package on the dashboard by uploading the CSV file or via API.
+A customer can create a package on the dashboard by Bulk creating packages with a CSV file via the Packages importer or by Creating a package via API.
 Admins can also create a package on behalf of customers.

-Package properties define the size of packages and additional package services a Tenant offers.
+Package properties define the size of packages and additional package services an account offers.
 By default, the MotionTools platform supports three package properties:

 - Size category

-For each property, a tenant can define an arbitrary number of options.
+An arbitrary number of options can be defined for each property.
 For example, for the Size category property, the options such as Small Box, Medium Box, and Large Box can be defined.

 Package properties don't impact the delivery flows and they don't get taken into account when the system optimizes the driver routes.
 However, package properties impact the delivery prices.

-Package deliveries are priced according to the package properties and the Service area where the delivery will happen.
-A tenant defines delivery prices for each combination of a property option and a service area.
+Package deliveries are priced according to the package properties and the service area where the delivery will happen.
+Delivery prices are defined in an account for each combination of a property option and a service area.

-A tenant can define customer delivery discounts per service area.
-For example, a tenant can give a certain customer 30% discount on delivering packages in Hamburg while keeping the rates intact in Berlin.
+A account can define customer delivery discounts per service area.
+For example, giving a certain customer 30% discount on delivering packages in Hamburg while keeping the rates intact in Berlin.